daycharles/dispatch_api/README.md

 dotnet test
 ```

-Thirteen unit tests cover the assignment rules, the response-time metric, and the
+Twenty-six unit tests.
+Thirteen (`DispatchServiceTests.cs`) cover the assignment
+rules, the response-time metric, and the queue ordering; thirteen
-queue ordering.
+(`MessagingTests.cs`) cover which transitions publish which events, the topology
+arguments, idempotent handling of a redelivered message, and poison versus
+transient failure routing.
+No test touches a live broker — see
+[Verifying the topology](#verifying-the-topology) for the half that needs one.
 Time is injected through `IClock` so timing behaviour is tested
 deterministically rather than by sleeping, and each test gets its own in-memory
 store so they can run in parallel without leaking state.